Beechcraft King Air: Air Force One

-During the administration of President Lyndon Johnson, the United States Air Force acquired a Model B90 King Air "off-the-shelf".
-With the military designation VC-6A, the aircraft, serialled 66-7943, was used to transport President Johnson between Bergstrom Air Force Base (near Austin, Texas) and the Johnson family ranch near Johnson City, Texas.
+During the administration of Lyndon Johnson, the USAF acquired a commercial off-the-shelf Model B90 King Air.
+With the military designation VC-6A, the aircraft, serialled 66-7943, was used to transport President Johnson between Bergstrom Air Force Base (near Austin) and the Johnson family ranch near Johnson City, Texas.
 When Johnson was aboard, the aircraft used the callsign Air Force One.
 After Johnson left office, the aircraft continued to serve in the 89th Military Airlift Wing as a VIP transport until its retirement in 1985.
-This aircraft is now on display, with other presidential aircraft, at the National Museum of the United States Air Force at Wright Patterson Air Force Base near Dayton, Ohio.
+This aircraft is now on display, with other presidential aircraft, at the National Museum of the United States Air Force at Wright Patterson Air Force Base near Dayton.

 Modification and upgrade programs

 A number of aftermarket modifications and upgrades are available for 90 and 100 Series King Airs.
 An engine upgrade involves earlier-build 90 Series aircraft being re-engined with the PT6A-135A engines of the C90GT.
 A more radical re-engining program involves the replacement of the PT6s in C90 and E90 King Airs with TPE-331s.